 The skin and fat removed from your arms will be gone permanently, and your tighter arm contours will be long lasting.
 Following a healthy lifestyle will help you maintain a stable weight and allow your arm lift results to last as long as possible.
 This procedure cannot stop the ageing process, and some tissue laxity may reoccur years down the line.
 However, your arms will always look better than if you had not undergone brachioplasty.

 WHY CHOOSE SPECIALIST PLASTIC SURGEON DR ELLIS CHOY?

-Dr Ellis Choy is a plastic and cosmetic surgery specialist who utilises the latest, most innovative techniques.
-He is passionate about providing a positive experience and the best possible results for his patients.
+Dr Ellis Choy is a Specialist Plastic Surgeon who utilises the latest, most innovative techniques.
+He is passionate about providing a positive experience and personalised results for his patients.